-MFT 633 Theories of Counseling and MFT I (3 hours)
+MFT 633 Theories of Counseling & MFT I (3 hours)

 This course provides an overview of the major theories of counseling and their application to the helping relationship from a Christian worldview perspective.
-It presents a basic theoretical foundation for "classic" and modern Marriage and Family Therapy theories, and examines the following sub-schools: Structural, Strategic, Milan, Contextual, Solution-Focused, and Narrative.
-Contrasts between theories are explored, as well as an exploration of the tensions between the purpose and functions of family relationships.
+It presents the basic theoretical foundation for "classic" modern marriage and family therapy theories and examines the following sub-schools: Family Systems, Psychodynamic, Structural, Contextual, Strategic, Experiential, and Cognitive-Behavioral.
+Contrasts between theories are explored as well as an exploration of the tensions between the purposes and functions of family relationships.
 Prerequisite: MFT 533